 N.B.
-As of August 2020, The Lyndhurst has reopened
+As of November 2020, The Lyndhurst is offering takeaway.

 I’m always reminded of the cyclical nature of things at this time of year.
 My Instagram, so recently full of everybody’s envy-inducing holiday photos, has given way to my Facebook news feed, with pictures of everybody’s kids going back to school.
 The Reading Festival, seen by many as the last event of the summer, is over.
 The magnolia tree in my garden is beginning to turn, and the leaves will slowly become golden in the weeks ahead.
 And in town, everybody is in jeans, their shorts packed away for another year, dusting off coats they had almost forgotten they needed.

 This time of year is part of cycles for me personally, too.
 Three years ago, I wrote my final blog post announcing that I was taking a break.
 And when I came back in 2017, my first review was of the Lyndhurst, a pub I’ve always loved, on the edge of the Village, the conservation area between Eldon Square and Watlington Street.
 Around this time last year they hosted a lunch for my readers and we packed the place out – over thirty of us, eating a set menu they’d designed for the occasion.
 It was a lovely afternoon; I made a lot of new friends at that lunch, some of whom have become especially dear to me.

 That I’m reviewing it again, in 2019, is a sign of another of those cycles: restaurants open, close and change hands.
 Kris Dorward left the pub in June, just as the previous landlord had in June 2016.
 One of the chefs has since moved to the Fisherman’s Cottage (let’s hope the management treat him better than they did the previous team to occupy the kitchen there) and for a little while the pub sat there, empty and sad.
 One of its regulars even took to sitting at the tables outside in the sunshine, like a dog waiting for its owner to return.